hugorbarbosa/cpp-coding-style-guide/README.md

     } while (condition);

     switch (x) {
-    case 0: // No indentation for each case.
+    case 0: // No indentation of the case label.
         // ...
         break;
     case 1: